Story by: Kim Huston on December 27, 2019

 More than 8,000 babies a year are delivered at Norton Healthcare hospitals.

-A doula is a nonmedical role.
+A birth doula is a non-medical pregnancy care provider.
 A doula can counsel a woman before, during and after childbirth.
-The doula provides support and acts as an advisor for the pregnant woman and family.
+The doula provides support, including during the postpartum period, and acts as an advisor for the pregnant woman and family.

 While some doulas may be certified with courses and special training, they do not have the education and certifications to provide the gynecological care that midwives do, nor to deliver babies.
 A doula’s role is strictly supportive; doulas cannot order medications or advise any medical staff in terms of assisting you with labor.